gokultp/gokultp.github.io/_posts/2016-08-19-a-journey-with-http.markdown

 This was my tcp server code.
 I had run it and tried to connect with my browser, by providing url as localhost:7000.
 But unfortunately nothing was happened.
 I have tried it for few times but still no result :(.
 One thing I noticed is our server was stopping execution when I have tried to connect with browser.
 So something is happening there.
 I have tried to debug the code, but I could'nt find any errors,then I have connected a tcp client to the server and It was working perfectly.

+So why it is not connecting with my browser ?

+Is there anything wrong with my assumption ?

+Or is it problem with my browser ?

+I have lot of questions in my mind.
+I have decided to simply analyse how a web browser communicates with server.

+#Step1 : browser makes a requests to server.

+#Step2 : server will respond to the request.